jevvilla/workshop-angular-testing/README.md

   - Name it correctly..
   - Reference it in the component..
   - **Note:** Do the same process for `joke.component.ts`, it is important to keep the file names, just change the extension. e.g: `joke.component.html`
 - Now that you have an external template, you have to refactor the `app.component.spec.ts` code.
-Make a refactor using the `TestBed` including its appropriate setup for external templates, to declare components, etc. ***Hint:*** use `async` for `configureTestingModule`
+Make a refactor using the `TestBed` including its appropriate setup for external templates. ***Hint:*** use `async` for `configureTestingModule`

 ### [Take next challenge >>](https://github.com/jevvilla/Workshop-ATesting/tree/4#your-first-unit-test-in-angular)